-I was lead designer on a project to design a robust pre-production prototype to demonstrate an effective way of using paper electronics as a platform to bring in younger readers and increase revenues to publishers.
+The design of a robust pre-production prototype to demonstrate an effective way of using paper electronics as a platform to bring in younger readers and increase revenues for publishers.
 In collaboration with Trinity Mirror Group, Stuff Magazine and the Media Innovation Studio at the University of Central Lancashire.
 Featured in Design Week 2015.

 The brief was to create a robust pre-production prototype to demonstrate to publishers an effective way of using paper electronics as a platform to bring in younger readers and increase revenues.
 Building on the thinking behind Postcard Player, we agreed that we would create a piece of hardware that the paper could dock into for connectivity, rather than integrating the conventional electronic components on to the printed substrate.

 I worked collaboratively with a steering group from the University of Central Lancashire.
 We began with concept design and created user experience storyboards for ten different types of published content, from cookbooks to maps.
 We then selected three publishing ideas to develop, and identified leading national publishers in the UK to provide content and act as a sounding board for the development.

 The first prototype was a paperweight that sat on top of printed media and used the weight of the object to make the connection with the ink.
 This was tested with a user group at the European Patent Office.
 Feedback suggested that the paperweight was too hard to keep in place, and as soon as a button was pressed the alignment between the object and the print was lost.